alexeykuz-sys/LinguaGames-Project-MS2/README.md

 - To give users control over the game, by choosing of the language, initiating and resetting the game and timer.

+**5. Users:**

+ Individuals interested to learn a new language with no age limitation.

+**6. User goals:**
+Person interested to learn basics of the new language has to learn  300-600 words to be to travel and 1000 words to be able to converse;
+the users goals is to identify application allowing them to have access to the application teaching them the most common words used in any language.
+Therefore, i have used the most common words used in English language

 **1.6.
 User Stories**